RedSiege/AggressorAssessor/README.md

-Playbooks for CobaltStrick with Aggressor Script (I think -TM)
+Playbooks for CobaltStrike with Aggressor Script (I think -TM)